Every modern air conditioner has a sleep mode.

 Running an air conditioner at “full pelt” all day or all night – either in cooling mode or heating mode – can improve your comfort, however it can be a very costly exercise.

-The solution could be as simple as deploying the sleep mode function.
+The solution could be as simple as using the sleep mode function.

 Located on the remote control unit on top brand units such as Mitsubishi Heavy Industries and Samsung, sleep mode works on the assumption that as long as you are cool or cosy getting to sleep, you don’t need the same degree of cooling or warming once you are actually asleep.

-As opposed to turning your air conditioner completely off (and waking up later in a pool of sweat, or shivering uncontrollably), sleep mode can turn the unit up or down to compensate for your needs while you are at rest.
+As opposed to turning your air conditioner completely off (and waking up later in a pool of sweat, or shivering uncontrollably), sleep mode can turn the unit up or down to compensate for your needs while you are fast asleep.

-For example, because your body is inactive whilst sleeping, you don’t need your A/C to be so cold.
+For example, because your body is inactive whilst sleeping, you don’t need your air conditioner to be super cold all throughout the night.

 In sleep mode, popular air conditioners like Panasonic will automatically increase the temperature setting by a ratio of between 0.5 and 1 degree per hour, up to a maximum of +3 degrees.

-This will save energy and therefore save you money…and you won’t even know about it.
+This will save energy and therefore save you money…and you won’t even feel the difference.

-For instance, you may only want to use your reverse cycle air conditioner to heat your bedroom sufficiently until such time as your doona has made you as warm as toast.
+For instance, in winter you may only want to use your reverse cycle air conditioner to heat your bedroom sufficiently until such time as your doona has made you as warm as toast.